swisspost/gateleen/gateleen-performancetest/README_performancetest.md

 **Setup:**

 Taking values from real world applications, Gateleen should be able to server 42'000 requests over a duration of 20 minutes.
+The tests are configured to use 80% of this load.
 So the setup is set to:
-> 42'000 requests during 20 minute => 35 req/s.
+> 42'000 requests during 20 minute => 35 req/s * 80% = 28 reg/s

 ### Scenario storageOperations
 Making _CRUD_ storage requests.
 The requests include PUT, GET and DELETE requests for json values.